Feature Photo: Photo: By Don Hunstein (MTV) [Public domain], via Wikimedia Commons

 # 6 – Life Without You – Soul To Soul (1985)

 “Life Without You,” one of the most poignant tracks from Stevie Ray Vaughan’s 1985 Soul to Soul album, stands as a powerful testament to Vaughan’s soulful depth and emotional honesty.
 This track, recorded at the Dallas Sound Lab in Las Colinas, Texas, captures a period in Vaughan’s life marked by introspection and change.
-Released as the closing track on the album, “Life Without You” has since become a fan favorite, resonating deeply with audiences due to its heartfelt lyrics and the bluesman’s expressive guitar work.
+The song was released as the closing track on the album

 # 5 – Voodoo Child (A Slight Return) – Live Alive (1986)